astreum/whitepaper/README.md

 Astreum introduces a model for pricing, verification and payment for storage and compute in a decentralized system.

-Astreum primarily works by keeping track of all the accounts and their details such as the balance, code, number of transactions and storage in a block.
+Astreum primarily works by keeping track of all the accounts and their details such as the balance, code, number of transactions and storage in a block and changes through applying transactions.

-Validators create new blocks by applying transactions to the previous state of accounts and extend the blockchain.

-Nova is the proof of stake consensus protocol that's secure and sustainable.

-Applications are written in the Fusion Language, which is a Lisp dialect whose lists are addressable from Nebula.
+Applications are written in the Fusion Language, which is a Lisp dialect whose lists are addressable from Nebula, Distributed Storage Protocol.

-Nebula is the distributed storage protocol for the blockchain where data can be plain or encrypted off-chain.

-Reactor is the distributed compute protocol for running open or private applications off-chain.
+Applications can run through Transactions or Reactor, Distributed Compute Protocol.

 ## Components